Exact algorithms for semidefinite programs with degenerate feasible set: Preliminaries

 \begin{proof} Our proof is by induction on the dimension of $S$.
 When $S$ has dimension $0$, the statement is immediate.

-We let now $d \in \N\setminus\{0\}$, assume that the statement holds for semi-algebraic sets of dimension less than $d$ and that $S$ has dimension $d$.
-By \cite[Th.2.3.6]{BoCoRo98}, it can be partitioned as a finite union of closed semi-algebraically connected semi-algebraic manifolds $S_1, \ldots, S_N$.
-Note that each $S_i$ is still semi-algebraic.
+We let now $d \in \N\setminus\{0\}$, assume that the statement holds for semialgebraic sets of dimension less than $d$ and that $S$ has dimension $d$.
+By \cite[Th.2.3.6]{BoCoRo98}, it can be partitioned as a finite union of closed semialgebraically connected semialgebraic manifolds $S_1, \ldots, S_N$.
+Note that each $S_i$ is semialgebraic.
 We establish below that there exist non-empty Zariski open sets $\zz{S_i}\subset \mathbf{C}^n$ such that for $\ell\in \zz{S_i}\cap \mathbf{R}^n$, $\ell(S_i)$ is closed for the Euclidean topology.
 Taking the intersections of those finitely many non-empty Zariski open set is then enough to define $\zz{S}$.